mcci-catena/Catena-Sketches/README.md

 #### catena4460_bsec_ulp

 This sketch uses the official (but closed source) library from Bosch Sensortec for the BME680 sensor on the Catena 4460.
 It also transmits data in format 0x17.

+#### catena4612_simple

+This sketch uses the on-board sensors of the Catena 4612 (or 4610), and transmits the data to a LoRaWAN network.
+It doesn't support external sensors.
+It transmits on port 0x02, and doesn't use a format byte.

+#### catena4617_simple

+This sketch uses the on-board sensors of the Catena 4617, and transmits the data to a LoRaWAN network.
+It doesn't support external sensors.
+It transmits on port 0x03, and doesn't use a format byte.

+#### catena4618_simple

+This sketch uses the on-board sensors of the Catena 4618, and transmits the data to a LoRaWAN network.
+It doesn't support external sensors.
+It transmits on port 0x03, and doesn't use a format byte.

 #### catena4410_sensor1